 Aside with his time with the Sabres, Adam has also played 210 games in the American Hockey League since being drafted by the Sabres.

-After a short three game stint with the Portland Pirates (the Sabres then AHL affiliate) in 2010 AHL Playoffs where he had two assists, Adam joined the Pirates joined the Pirates during the 2010-2011 season.
+After a short three game stint with the Portland Pirates (the Sabres then AHL affiliate) in 2010 AHL Playoffs where he had two assists, Adam joined the Pirates during the 2010-2011 season.
 In 57 games with the Pirates that season, Adam had 29 goals and 33 assists for 62 points, to go along with 46 penalty minutes and a plus-18 rating.
 He then followed it up with four goals and three assists for seven points in 12 playoff games, while recording 14 penalty minutes and a plus-2 rating.

 After that season, the Sabres became re-affiliated with the Rochester Americans, where he has since played 153 games.
 In those 153 games, Adam has 48 goals and 51 assists for 99 points.
 He has also played 11 playoff games with the Amerks, tallying two goals and three assists for five points, 10 penalty minutes, and a minus-five rating.